Transient Animation Toolbar

 Animate all datasets

 When this option is on, all datasets move in time together.
-When this option is off, only the active dataset moves in time when the you interacts with the toolbar.
+When this option is off, only the active dataset moves in time when you interact with the toolbar.

 Playback display

-When this is set to frame number, the toolbar shows the total number of frames present in the dataset.
+When this is set to Frame number, the toolbar shows the total number of frames present in the dataset.
 Note that the frame number does not correspond to the output step of the simulation, but rather an index in the array containing the output steps.
-When the playback display is set to time, then the toolbar shows the simulation time values corresponding to each step.
+When the playback display is set to Time/Frequency, then the toolbar shows the simulation time or frequency values corresponding to each step in the available dataset.

-The following is relevant for notes (annotations) that deal with simulation time.
+The following is relevant for notes (annotations) that deal with simulation time and frequency.

 When loading steady state simulation results from AcuSolve with multiple time steps of output available on disk, the time step is used in place of the actual time.
 For example, if the simulation output time is 50.0 e10, the time annotation and time value in the animation toolbar shows a value of 50.